MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/easy-policy-setup-edu.md

 ### Policy settings

-Here's a summary of the settings applied by the easy policy setup tool for each policy area.
+Here's a summary of the settings applied by the wizard for each policy area.

 #### [**Students**](#tab/Students/)

-Here's a list of the Global (Org-wide default) policy definitions adjusted by the tool and applied to students.
+Here's a list of the Global (Org-wide default) policy definitions adjusted by the wizard and applied to students.

 |Policy area |Sub-area  |Policy setting  |Primary or Secondary |Higher education |
 |---------|---------|---------|---------|---------|